jackcheungyi/robo9_flutter_App/README.md

 # Robo9 enhs phone application for teachers
 * This is a mobile phone application developed using flutter, allowing user to establish connection with robot to control the robot and updating robot settings.
+A ros bloc was developed to manage the ros websocket api.
 ## Main Function
 * 1.Remote control
 * 2.Record follow path